bluemelodia/Lists/README.md

 - updateOn: "submit" does not work consistently with all input forms. dateAndTimeValidator runs in-between submits (ex. user updates the Add Meeting datepicker field, and the error will update in real time, instead of on the next submit).

-## TODO

-- Make sure that cron jobs are scheduled for multiple users.

 ## Credit

 Icons made by: